 Some of the most hardworking, dedicated artists, organizations and art programs are those that fill a void that is ignored by the general population.
 The Carter Burden Gallery, in New York, NY, is one admirable example.
-Established in 2009, it is committed “to empowering re-emerging older professional artists through the exhibition and cultivation of their work, based solely on quality and impact.”
+Established in 2009, the Carter Burden Gallery empowers re-emerging mature artists “through the exhibition and cultivation of their work, based solely on quality and impact.”

 Today, many young artists are granted exhibitions and showered with publicity before they even ripen.
 On the other end of the spectrum, as Carter Burden acknowledges, mature artists have limited opportunities to show their art, in spite of their career credentials, body of work, and contributions to art history.
 In focusing on exhibiting the work of these under-represented artists, the gallery brings more equality to the art world — for the betterment of artists and art enthusiasts alike.